Risk Godstorm

-Risk Godstorm is a Risk variant board game published by Avalon Hill and designed by Mike Selinker with developers Richard Baker and Michael Donais.
+Risk Godstorm is a Risk variant board game published by Avalon Hill in 2004 and designed by Mike Selinker with developers Richard Baker and Michael Donais.
 The cultures of the Celts, Norse, Greeks, Egyptians, and Babylonians clash for supremacy of the ancient world.
 Players invade territories, play miracle cards, sink Atlantis, and conquer the underworld.
 The latter is a significant addition to the Risk series, as soldiers do not leave the game when they are killed, but instead go to their heavens and then embark to take over the underworld.

+Versions

+Godstorm was the second Risk game published by Avalon Hill, following Risk 2210 A.D.
+Selinker wrote several articles upon its release in 2004 to explain the development process and philosophy.
+It is based on both Risk and 2210 A.D.; without the special Miracle cards and deities, the same equipment can be used with the classic Risk rules on the Godstorm game board.

-In October 2024, Renegade Game Studios released a reissue of the board game a variant of the army-building game in which to summon their culture's gods as they battle for dominance.
-The new edition of Risk: Godstorm includes the original game's five civilizations – Greek, Celtic, Babylonian, Norse, and Egyptian – and the original map that focused on Europe and Northern Africa.
-From the images on Risk: Godstorm's page, it appears to be similar or identical to the 2004 version published by Hasbro.
+In October 2024, Renegade Game Studios reissued the board game.
+The new edition of Risk: Godstorm has minimal changes compared to the 2004 version published by Hasbro.

+Equipment

+In addition to the rulebook and two gameboards of Ancient Earth and the Underworld, the game includes: